-This degree has ensured that Maynooth University has been accepted as a GARP partner for Risk Education.
+This degree has enabled Maynooth University to become a GARP partner for Risk Education.

-An honours primary degree in any discipline.
-Students without any knowledge of Finance and/or are strongly advised to have a good background in Statistics and Quantitative Methods and/or to be prepared to undertake substantial independent study to equip themselves with the expected level of Economics and Finance.
-Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.
+An honours primary degree in any discipline, or equivalent.
+Students without any knowledge of Finance or Economics are strongly advised to have a good background in Statistics and Quantitative Methods and/or to be prepared to undertake substantial independent study to equip themselves with the expected level of Economics and Finance.

 National University of Ireland Maynooth's TOEFL code is 8850.